 I spoke to a respected colleague and a fabulous mentor who gave advice about what worked well in their classrooms and then thought of ways those ideas could be used in my own.

 And most importantly, I implemented changes that transformed my way of life.

 I can't promise that organizing your teaching life will make the job of teaching easy.
 Nothing can do that.
 Instead, I will say that organizing can make your job easier - simpler.

 Over the next five weeks, I'll focus on five areas in which organization can transform your practice.
 My hope is that you will journey through each step with me examining your old routine and making a new one.
 I challenge you not to wait until August to start thinking about next year.
 Start now while the school year is fresh in your mind and you're able to reflect on what went well and what could use some tweaking.

 A common theme you'll notice among the posts is "Determine Importance."

-As teachers, we're inundated by lists of things to cover, to do, and roles we're supposed to be.
-It seems there is never time to get it all done and we fail to be everything to everybody, although we often try.
+As teachers, we're inundated by lists of things to cover, things to do, and roles we're supposed to be.
+It seems there is never enough time to get it all done and we fail to be everything to everybody, although we often try.
 If we're going to organize with the goal of simplifying, we must first decide what's really important.